green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/metric-providers-overview.md

 ### What is a Metric Provider?
-A metric provider is a standalone module that can be used to measure a specific measuremenent metric using a unique method.
+A metric provider is a standalone module that can be used to measure a specific measurement metric using a unique method.
 Whilst they are all used in our `runner.py` module to fully measure an application, each of them can also be run independently.

+### Naming convention
+Metric providers should follow the naming convention of: Where, What, How, Scope ie. `cpu.utilization.cgroup.container`

 ### Setup and Structure
 To use the metrics provider, the C source must be compiled.
 This can be done easily for all metrics providers by running the `install.sh` script in the project's root directory, or individually by running the `Makefile` in each provider's subdirectory.
 This will create a binary file in each metric's subdirectory.